zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 [`suppress_messages`]:
     https://api.rubyonrails.org/classes/ActiveRecord/Migration.html#method-i-suppress_messages

-### Rails Migration Version Control
+### Zoisite Migration Version Control

-Rails keeps track of which migrations have been run through the `schema_migrations` table in the database.
-When you run a migration, Rails inserts a row into the `schema_migrations` table with the version number of the migration, stored in the `version` column.
-This allows Rails to determine which migrations have already been applied to the database.
+Zoisite keeps track of which migrations have been run through the `schema_migrations` table in the database.
+When you run a migration, Zoisite inserts a row into the `schema_migrations` table with the version number of the migration, stored in the `version` column.
+This allows Zoisite to determine which migrations have already been applied to the database.

-For example, if you have a migration file named 20240428000000_create_users.rb, Rails will extract the version number (20240428000000) from the filename and insert it into the schema_migrations table after the migration has been successfully executed.
+For example, if you have a migration file named 20240428000000_create_users.rb, Zoisite will extract the version number (20240428000000) from the filename and insert it into the schema_migrations table after the migration has been successfully executed.

-You can view the contents of the schema_migrations table directly in your database management tool or by using Rails console:
+You can view the contents of the schema_migrations table directly in your database management tool or by using Zoisite console:

 ```irb
 rails dbconsole